-Being accused of a sex crime is devastating, not only to the accused, but also to his or her family.
-Not only will the accusation destroy the accused’s social and professional reputation, a conviction will also bring criminal sanctions.
-The penalties associated with a sex crime are very substantial, including lengthy prison sentences and required registration on the Michigan sex offenders’ registry.
-Sometimes, registration can be imposed for life, which also includes restrictions on where a person may live, work, or even travel.
+Being accused of a sex crime is devastating, not only to the accused, but also to their family.
+The mere whiff of an allegation of this type is often enough to destroy the accused’s social and professional reputation – and that’s not even taking into account the possibility of a conviction.
+The penalties associated with a sex crime are severe, including lengthy prison sentences and required registration on the Michigan sex offenders’ registry.
+Sometimes, registration can be imposed for life, which also includes restrictions on where a person can live, work, and travel.

 In Michigan there are four degrees of criminal sexual conduct, with 1st degree being the most severe and 4th degree being minor in comparison.
 The differentiation between the various degrees depends on whether force or fear is used, whether the accused took advantage of a person or their position of authority, the difference in ages between the accused and the accuser, and whether there was only sexual touching or penetration.